Arsquid/shades/README.md

 ### CLI mode

-Run the binary with the '--cli' flag
+Run the binary with the `--cli` flag

 #### Embed content